DsbPaul/DsbPaul/README.md

 - 👋 Hi, I’m @DsbPaul
 - 👀 I’m interested in digital communications
-- 🌱 I’m currently learning how to code in C++ language
+- 🌱 I tried learning how to code in C++ language
+- 🌱 Now working on a communication chain simulator in Python
-- 💞️ I’m looking to collaborate on THz communications
+- 💞️ I’m looking to collaborate on electronics and communications
-- 📫 You can reach me by email on my professional address: paul.desombre@centralesupelec.fr
+- 📫 You can reach me by email on my professional address: paul.desombre@ensea.fr

 <!---
 DsbPaul/DsbPaul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.